esdras-santos/Casada-ERC20-token/README.md

 # Casada-ERC20-token
-Casada is a ERC-20 token made just with learning purpose.
+Casada is a ERC-20 token made just for learning purpose.